jatuhurrra/VLURes/index.md

   🧠 What Is VLURes?
 </div>

-**VLURes** is a multilingual vision-language benchmark aimed at testing intelligent agents under realistic conditions.
+**VLURes** is a multilingual vision-language benchmark designed to test intelligent agents under realistic conditions.
 Each input contains an image and an article-level text (not just captions), and the benchmark tests a model’s ability to perform both **image-only** and **image+text** reasoning.

 VLURes covers 8 tasks:
 - Object Recognition (OR)